Children’s hospitals, overflowing with respiratory patients, consider calling National Guard

 HARTFORD, Conn.
 (WTNH) – Some children’s hospitals around the country are being overwhelmed with patients suffering from respiratory illnesses.

 For the last few weeks, Connecticut Children’s Hospital in Hartford has been over capacity as more and more young children have been admitted for RSV.
-The hospital is now in talks with the National Guard and FEMA about setting up a tent outside to expand capacity.
+The hospital is now in talks with the National Guard and Federal Emergency Management Agency (FEMA) about setting up a tent outside to expand capacity.

 Cases began spiking in early September and rose exponentially, he said, which is something he’s never seen before.